Building SIP Raised Beds:

 NOTE: This material applies to the type of wicking beds that use some sort of aeration screen, such as drain pipes.
 But it does not apply to raised beds that use an entirely gravel sub-base or beds that are constructed with AquaBlox & sand.
 What are my thoughts on gravel?
 Click Here.

 You have a lot of flexibility in the scale of your design.
 But there are certain key factors to consider as well.

 LENGTH: Your bed can be as long as you want.
 Anything from 2 feet to 12 feet is pretty realistic.
 Just make sure your boards AND lining will be big enough.

 WIDTH: You won't ever step in this bed.
 So you need to be able to reach all the way in.
 Maximum width should be 4 feet if you can access BOTH sides.
 Don't go any wider than 2 feet if you can only reach in from one side.

 DEPTH: This is critical.
-I advise a depth of 16.5".
+I advise a depth of 16.5" (including the reservoir depth).
 That means 3 rows of 6" boards (5.5" actual width).
 Don't deviate too much from this.
-Going too shallow will result in overly saturated soil.
+The more shallow the planter, the more overly saturated the soil will become.
+This could lead to root rot.
 Plus your plants' roots will be robbed of space for growth.
-Going deeper could start to reduce the ability of the soil to wick moisture all of the way to the top of the bed.
-The physical properties of your potting mix will be a factor, but 16.5" (including reservoir) is the ideal fit.
+Anything less than 12" is asking for trouble.